-Key words

-but instead of even though in contrast to yet in spite of although as opposed to unlike despite however on the other hand whereas fond of still provided that e.g.
+Key words but instead of even though in contrast to yet in spite of although as opposed to unlike despite however on the other hand whereas fond of still provided that a) spend more money b) save money c) buy things more than before d) keep things in a safe place

-Although Dara and Vipa are very close friends but they are very different.
+Althrough Dara and Vipa are very close friends but they are very different.
 Suda spends a lot of money to buy things while Vipa loves to economize.